 class BaseModel(model.RedisModel): database = main_database abstract = True class Foo(BaseModel): foo_field = fields.StringField() class Bar(BaseModel): bar_field = fields.StringField()

-Note that you cannot have two models with the same name (the name of the class) in the same database (for obvious collusion problems), but we provide a namespace attribute on models to resolve this problem (so you can use an external module with models named as yours).
+Note that you cannot have two models with the same name (the name of the class) in the same database (for obvious collision problems), but we provide a namespace attribute on models to solve this issue (so you can use an external module with models named as yours).
 See

 models to know how to use them.